Minnesota Valley National Wildlife Refuge

 The Minnesota Valley National Wildlife Refuge is a 14,000 acre National Wildlife Refuge in eastern and central Minnesota.
 Located just south of the city of Minneapolis, it is one of fourteen Regional Priority Urban Wildlife Refuges in the nation.
-Many parts of the Refuge are near large establishments of the Twin Cities; the Bloomington Education and Visitor Center and two trailheads are located just blocks from the Mall of America, the Wilkie Unit is just east of Valleyfair and the Louisville Swamp Unit is just south of Minnesota Renaissance Festival.
+Many parts of the refuge are near large establishments of Minneapolis–Saint Paul; the Bloomington Education and Visitor Center and two trailheads are located just blocks from the Mall of America, the Wilkie Unit is just east of Valleyfair, and the Louisville Swamp Unit is just south of the Minnesota Renaissance Festival.

-The Refuge stretches southwest through Minneapolis’ outer-ring suburbs to Henderson, Minnesota.
+The refuge stretches southwest through Minneapolis's outer-ring suburbs to Henderson, Minnesota.
 There are eleven refuge units strung along 70 mi of the Minnesota River.
-The various Refuge units are interspersed with units of the Minnesota Valley State Recreation Area.
-Although the National Wildlife Refuge is managed by the United States Fish and Wildlife Service and the state recreation area by the Minnesota Department of Natural Resources, both agencies share a consistent signage to simplify visitation.
+The various refuge units are interspersed with units of the Minnesota Valley State Recreation Area.
+Although the National Wildlife Refuge is managed by the United States Fish and Wildlife Service (USFWS) and the state recreation area by the Minnesota Department of Natural Resources, both agencies share a consistent signage to simplify visitation.

 The Refuge has two visitor centers:

-The Bloomington Education and Visitor Center is at 3815 American Boulevard East in Bloomington, MN and is part of the Long Meadow Lake Unit.
+The Bloomington Education and Visitor Center is at 3815 American Boulevard East in Bloomington and is part of the Long Meadow Lake Unit.
 There are two hiking trails that can be accessed from the visitor center and many exhibits to explore.
-The visitor center is open Tuesday-Sunday, 9AM-5PM during the summer season and Tuesday-Saturday, 9AM-4PM during the winter season.
+The visitor center is open Wednesday through Sunday, 10 a.m. - 5 p.m.